spicybackend/skirmish/README.md

 sudo su - postgres;

 # create a user named postgres if it doesn't already exist
-create user postgres;
+create user skirmish;

 # then grant it super user access
-alter user postgres with superuser;
+alter user skirmish with superuser;

 # optionally create a user to login to postgres yourself
 create user <username> --pwprompt;